SushilShrestha/pyBSDate/README.md

 Python implementation of Date conversion From Bikram Sambat(BS) to English Date(AD) and viceversa.
-Conversion is done with the help of date mappings so conversion limited to 1971-2100 BS.
+Conversion is done with the help of date mappings.
+So, conversion limited to 1971-2100 BS.

 ## Installation